Update on Dublin, September 2, 2020:

 Update on Dublin, March 11, 2020:

 To date, we have raised less than $600 toward Dublin’s surgery.
 At this point, that basically translates to him being adoptable as a big pet / companion gelding.
-Donations received will gratefully cover his initial vet bill and his anti-inflammatory medication.
+Donations received will gratefully cover his initial vet bill and anti-inflammatory medication.

 *An approved adopter can certainly opt to do surgery if they and their vet so desire.
+Dublin is currently comfortable as a pasture pet and can be adopted as such.

 Update on Dublin, January 14, 2020: